midlantica/LovelyBunchOfCoconuts/content/quotes/Friedrich-Hayek/The-road-to-serfdom-Friedrich-Hayek.md

 ---
-title: 'The road to serfdom'
+title: 'The road to serfdom is paved with good intentions'
 ---

 ## "The road to serfdom is paved with good intentions."